eddmann/eddmann.github.io/_posts/2023/2023-07-22-determining-your-closest-parkrun-alphabet-challenge-using-python-and-pandas.md

 # [-0.335791, 51.410992]
 ```

-The library I am using looks to require the coordinates to be positioned in the opposite direction (latitude, longitude) to what the dataset has provided (longitude, latitude).
+The library I am using appears to require the coordinates to be positioned in the opposite order (latitude, longitude) to what the dataset provides (longitude, latitude).
-As such, I will apply a simple transformation over the dataset before usage within the distance calculation.
+As such, I will apply a simple transformation over the dataset before using it in the distance calculation.

 ```python
 from haversine import haversine